bean-mhm/realbloom/USAGE.md

  1. Simulating the **Diffraction Pattern** of an aperture
  2. Applying **Dispersion** on the pattern
- 3. Performing **Convolution** on an HDR image
+ 3. Performing **Convolution** on an image

 If any or all of these terms sound alien to you, fear not, as they'll be explained below.

 ## Interface

 We'll start by observing the user interface.
-RealBloom's interface is rather simple, and there's only a single main window that provides everything we need.
+RealBloom's interface is rather simple, and there's a single main window that provides everything we need.
 Let's see how everything is laid out.

 ![RealBloom Screenshot](images/4-interface.png)